 When you close the skewer, your hand strength is accomplishing two things: It's applying a clamping force to the skewer, and it's overcoming the mechanical friction of the mechanism.

-The original type of quick release skewer, invented by Tullio Campagnolo features a steel cam, surrounded by a solid metal body.
-The body is the part that moves back and forth as you flip the lever, usually has teeth to press against the left dropout.
+The original type of quick release skewer, invented by Tullio Campagnolo, features a steel cam surrounded by a solid metal body.
+The body is the part that moves back and forth as you flip the lever, and usually has teeth to press against the left dropout.

-The cam is well shielded against contamination, can be lubricated by applying a couple of drops of oil every couple of years.
+The cam is well-shielded against contamination, and can be lubricated by applying a couple of drops of oil every couple of years.

-This type was originally marketed as an "upgrade" because they could be made a little bit lighter.
+This type was originally marketed as an "upgrade" because it could be made a little bit lighter.